programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Calling the first row in the Noun_Phrases column will reveal the words spaCy has classified as noun phrases.
 In this case, spaCy has identified a wide range of nouns and nouns with modifiers, from locations (e.g. "New York City") to phrases with adjectival descriptors (e.g. "the great melting pot").

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-18.png" alt="Excerpt from list of noun phrases present in student text, including 'New York City', 'different colors', and 'skin swirl' among other terms." caption="Figure 18: Excerpt from list of noun phrases in first paper in the dataframe" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-18.png" alt="Excerpt from list of noun phrases present in student text, including 'New York City', 'different colors', and 'skin swirl' among other terms." caption="Figure 18: Excerpt from list of noun phrases in first paper in the Dataframe" %}

 ## Named Entity Recognition
 Finally, spaCy can tag “named entities” in the text, such as names, dates, organizations, and locations.
 Call the full list of named entities and their descriptions using this code: